mihanovak1024/mihanovak1024.github.io/_portfolio/drinking.md

 ## RIP

-Unfortunately the motivation fell and we didn't even do a prototype, but the server and frontend were mostly finished, so in that sense I'm not really disappointed.
+Unfortunately the motivation fell, and we didn't even do a prototype, but the server and frontend were mostly finished, so in that sense I'm not really disappointed.
-The project was really fun to build and I poured (pun intended) in around 200 hours.
+The project was really fun to build, and I poured (pun intended) in around 200 hours.

 Even though we didn't pull it through to an end, I learned quite a lot of stuff.